CoteOuestAudiovisuel/messenger_bus/README.md

 Buses are created via the configuration file.
 You can create as many buses as you like.

+When using the message bus, the following middleware are configured for you:

+`SendMiddleware` (enables synchronous and asynchronous processing, logs the processing of your messages if you provide a logger)

+`MessageHandlerMiddleware` (calls the registered handler(s))

 To dispatch a command on a specific bus, see the example below.

     from messenger_bus.service_container import message_bus as bus